Choose an Online Class

 Online Degrees and Certificates

-Online learning at Elgin Community College offers you the flexibility to work towards your educational goals while maintaining your busy lifestyle and commitments.
+Online learning at Elgin Community College allows you to work towards your educational goals while maintaining your busy lifestyle and commitments.
 Experience a convenient learning environment with the support and resources you need to succeed!

 What Are the Benefits of an Online Program?

 With ECC’s online degree and certificate programs, you can learn online anytime.
-Classes are fully online and asynchronous, meaning no set class times and no face-to-face sessions are required.
+Classes are fully online and asynchronous, meaning no set class times or face-to-face sessions are required.
 Online programs are perfect for students balancing work, family commitments, or other outside responsibilities.